 Statistics in Rentman are divided into different categories.
 In the list below, you can find these types of categories including some examples of what they cover.

 View how your projects are performing.
-These can be grouped by project type, account manager or client.
+These can be grouped by project type, account manager, client or status.